 Details will be released when our 72nd Season is announced this summer.

-After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until June 4-14, 2020, and cancel our production of "Oliver!" that would have taken place at the Looby Theatre during that same time period.
+After detailed consideration of the current COVID-19 epidemic, the Circle Players Board of Directors has decided to postpone our production of "A Raisin In The Sun" until next season.

 This decision was not made lightly.
 Our first and foremost concern is the health, safety and well-being of our patrons, performers, production teams, volunteers and the community.
-If you are a Season Ticket holder or have purchased an individual ticket to either A Raisin In The Sun or Oliver!, our volunteer box office will be contacting you directly via email regarding your tickets.
+All outstanding original and rescheduled tickets will be refunded, include those included in a season package, unless you have already made prior arrangements with Circle Players.

 During this difficult and uncertain time, we are thankful to be a part of the Nashville arts community with all of you - our friends, colleagues and patrons.

-We wish you continued health and look forward to seeing you back at the Looby Theatre in June.
+We wish you continued health and look forward to seeing you back at the Looby Theatre in the fall.